openmfp/helm-charts/README.md

 ## Taskfile
 It uses Taskfile and task command to local dev tooling.
 The following tasks are available: `lint, helmtest, test, update, validate, vulnerability, helm-docs`.

+## Updating charts
+If a chart is changed, it could be dependency of other chart or its dependencies must be updated.
+To do it, run `task update`.

 ## Helm-docs
 Using https://github.com/norwoodj/helm-docs to generate charts documentation.
 Documentation can be updated by running `task helm-docs` command.